15 Cruelty-Free Skincare Brands to Boost Your Natural Radiance!

-Cruelty-free means that a product was not tested on animals.
+Cruelty-free means that a product has not been tested on animals.
 However, since there is no legal definition for this term, brands are able to affix the claim to finished products only, leaving a loophole in which the individual ingredients can still have been tested on animals at some point.
 Therefore, when shopping for cosmetics, you’ll need to check whether the brand specifies that neither ingredients nor finished product has been tested on animals.
 Most conscious brands already supply this information so if you don’t see it readily available, it could be a bad sign.

-What is Animal Testing?
+What is animal testing?

 Animal testing is the usage of animals in medical experimentation or to determine product safety.
-From Ancient Greece through to modern-day, animal testing has existed for as long as humans have been practicing medical experiments.
+From Ancient Greece through to modern day, animal testing has existed for as long as humans have been practicing medical experiments.
 In the cosmetic and skincare fields, animals are most commonly used to observe allergic reactions while ingredients are topically applied, force-fed, or injected.

 Many propose to stop animal testing because it is archaic and cruel.
 Others consider it necessary for the advancement of medicine and the safety of product development.
 Regardless of whether experimenting with animals is useful in the medical field, skincare brands that test on animals are at best unnecessary and at worst deeply harmful to all involved, as effective alternatives to animal testing are readily accessible to companies.
 For example, reconstituted human skin cell models are proven to be more effective at predicting human reactions than animal tests.